grafana/grafana/docs/sources/panels-visualizations/configure-data-links/index.md

 | `__from`           | For more information, refer to [Global variables][].                |
 | `__to`             | For more information, refer to [Global variables][].                |

-When you create data links using time range variables in the URL, like `__url_time_range`, you have to form the query parameter syntax yourself; that is, you must add the question mark (`?`) and ampersand (`&`).
+When you create data links using time range variables like `__url_time_range` in the URL, you have to form the query parameter syntax yourself; that is, you must add the question mark (`?`) and ampersand (`&`).
 These characters aren't automatically generated.

 ### Series variables